Exploring the differences between Mounjaro vs Ozempic

 Figuring out which medication is right for you, or going to a doctor and asking for a GLP-1 medication might be a little overwhelming.

-This is where a programme like Juniper's Weight Reset is especially helpful.
+This is where the Juniper Programme is especially helpful.
 The programme begins with a quiz to assess your health and needs, and prescribers will then assess your eligibility to make sure you are a suitable candidate for the medication.

 Image credit: Getty Images